 Objective: To evaluate the relationships between asthma, inflammatory biomarkers, and parameters of endothelial dysfunction.

-Conclusions: Asthma is characterized by endothelial dysfunction that was related to the airway obstruction.
-The biological role of pentraxin-3 is unknown, although our data suggests its protective role against endothelial damage and atherosclerosis.
+Conclusions: Asthma is characterized by endothelial dysfunction associated with airway obstruction.
+The biological role of pentraxin-3 is unknown, although our data suggest a protective role against endothelial damage and atherosclerosis.

 Key words: Asthma.
 Endothelium, Flow-mediated dilatation, Intima-media thickness, Pentraxin-3